HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Statistics/Material/Excel/Readme.md

 ![alt text](MaterialStatistics-Excel-09.jpg)

-Some sample reports can be found at [intelliDivide - Material statistics sample reports](../../../Samples/Statistics/Material).
+A sample reports can be found at [MaterialEfficiency.xlsx](MaterialEfficiency.xlsx).